 DTS provides APIs and management applications for both Java and Microsoft .NET environments.
 The extensible DTS Editor enables the enhancement of the DTS Knowledge Base by adding new content and localizing it for specific business, professional, or cultural needs, such as noting that "Black Creek Disease" is a synonym for Amebic Dysentery.
 The DTS Browser permits easy access and review of terminologies from any Internet browser.

-DTS in now available as an open source project on Source Forge.
-For more information, see the Source Forge DTS home page and Apelon's DTS FAQ.
+DTS 4 is in now available as an open source project on ApelonDTS.org.
+For more information, see the About DTS page and Apelon's DTS FAQ.

 Commercial software support services and subscription access to a wide portfolio of national and international data standards are available for DTS.
 For further details review our Service Agreements.